Below is an overview of the most common areas of advice we give. Click on the subject to jump to that section:

 Outside Hackney Central Library, 25-27 Hackney Grove, London E8 3NR.
 Hot/cold food and drinks, plus bedding, clothes and other essentials may be available.

 The foodbank provides emergency food parcels to those who cannot afford to buy food for whatever reason.
-You will need a voucher, which is only issued by East End Citizens Advice.
-Call 0808 208 2138 (it’s a free phone), Monday to Friday from 10am-4pm.
-You can also text “Help” to 07860 041 410.
+You will need a voucher, which can be obtained from the Citizens Advice Bureau.
+They can be contacted by phone Monday to Friday from 10am – 4pm on 020 3855 4472 or by texting ‘Help‘ to 07860 041410.

 North London Action for the Homeless

-St Pauls West Hackney Church (N16, corner Amhurst Road and Stoke Newington Rd).
-Mondays 12-1pm and Wednesdays 7-8pm.
+Located at St Pauls West Hackney Church (corner Amhurst Road and Stoke Newington Rd).

 Other organisations that can help